dipy/dipy/doc/faq.rst

   We wanted to create at the outset a tractographic method which will help us and you to get closer to datasets in a very efficient way.
 Therefore, we created first the ``EuDX`` (Euler Delta Crossings) algorithm which is a tracking method which can work both with model or model-free input and resolve also crossing fibers with a high order of crossings.
-Also it is very fast to calculate (~2 minutes for 1 million tracks ).
+Also it is very fast to calculate (~2 minutes for 1 million tracks).
   We hope that at a later stage we will be able to incorporate and test more methods e.g. probabilistic, global and graph-theoretic.

-9. **We made the mistake in our lab of generating datasets with nonisotropic voxel sizes wusehat do we do?**
+9. **We made the mistake in our lab of generating datasets with nonisotropic voxel sizes.
+What do we do?**

   You need to resample your raw data to an isotropic size.
 Have a look at the module ``dipy.align.noniso2iso``.
   (We think it is a mistake to acquire nonisotropic data because the directional resolution of the data will depend on the orientation of the gradient with respect to the voxels, being lower when aligned with a longer voxel dimension.)

-10. **Why nonisotropic voxel sizes are a bad idea in diffusion?**
+10. **Why are nonisotropic voxel sizes a bad idea in diffusion?**

-  If for example you have $2 \times 2 \times 4 \textrm{mm}^3$ voxels, the last dimension will be averaged over the double distance and less detail will be captured compared to the other two dimensions.
+  If for example you have $2 \times 2 \times 4\ \textrm{mm}^3$ voxels, the last dimension will be averaged over the double distance and less detail will be captured compared to the other two dimensions.
 Furthermore, with very nonisotropic voxels the uncertainty on orientation estimates will depend on the position of